PROJECTS & ENSEMBLES

 – Tove Djupsjöbacka / Finnish Music Quarterly

-Petri Prauda (Finnish Bagpipes), Emilia Lajunen (Nyckelharpa), Santte Salonen (Soprano Saxophone), Patrik Fält (Drums) & Jani Snellman (Electric Bass).
+Emilia Lajunen (Nyckelharpa), Petri Prauda (Finnish Bagpipes), Santte Salonen (Soprano Saxophone), Patrik Fält (Drums) & Jani Snellman (Electric Bass).
 Photo by Tiia Öhman.

 Ritva Nero is a Finnish headbanging folk group formed in 2017.
 The music of the band could be described as Party Metal Folk.
 Lead instruments played in the band are Soprano Saxophone, Finnish Bagpipes and Nyckelharpa, complimented by a rock style Bass and metal music style Drums.
 Folk dance tunes are cleverly combined with the metal tradition of our time in a contemporary manner.

 Ritva Nero has performed on several major stages at European folk music festivals: Kaustinen Folk Music Festival (FI), Haapavesi Folk Music Festival (FI), Nordischer Klang (GER), Korrö Festival (SWE), Guinness Irish Festival (CH) and Sommelo Folk Music Festival (FI).
-Since 2021 Ritva Nero has had a collaboration with Bafe´s Factory, a ground breaking Finnish record label.
-Ritva Nero’s debut album Immortal Tradition was released in 2022.

 Barlast